vipulnaik/diet-exercise-health/notes/2023-exercise-tracker.md

 (~10%), I did a halved run, running both ways.
 As the sidewalks and roads were wet from overnight rain, I ran a bit more slowly and carefully than usual.

+## 2023-12-09: skipped run due to natural exercise

+On 2023-12-09, as I went out for two trips, I walked a decent amount and was a bit fatigued, so I skipped my run.